Type: Permanent Full Time

-We are seeking a caring and reliable Aboriginal Community Care Worker to join our team on a casual basis.
+We are seeking a caring and reliable Community Care Worker to join our team on a casual basis.
 The role provides a safe and supportive environment for people found intoxicated in public, helping them to sober up safely and avoid being taken into police custody.

 Key Responsibilities